- Special Offers

 The village of Flatford (18.5 miles) lies in the heart of Dedham Vale and was the inspiration for many of Constable’s famous works.
 It remains unchanged to this day and you can still explore the white cottage (which belonged to Constable’s neighbour, Willy Lott); Flatford Mill, which was owned by the Constable family; and Bridge Cottage, which houses an exhibition of Constable’s work.

 Or set off on a lazy row through meadows grazed by silent cattle and drink in scenes little changed since he painted them.
-Two signposted trails allow you to get the most out of your day or you can join an organised walk to find out more.
+The rowing boat companies in Flatford and Dedham are dog friendly - your pooch is allowed on your boat under your own responsibility.
+Two signposted walking trails also allow you to get the most out of your day or you can join an organised walk.

 Just upstream, colourwashed Dedham Vale (15 miles) is another of the celebrated paintings by John Constable, which depicts a scene from what is now the Dedham Vale and Stour Valley Area of Outstanding Natural Beauty.
 You can explore this stunning landscape on foot via one of the many Dedham walks, following the valley through picturesque villages such as Flatford, Dedham, Stratford St Mary and Stoke-by-Nayland.

-Alternatively, you could see Constable Country from the water, by renting or boarding a boat at one of several places along the River Stour – rivertourtrust.org
+Alternatively, you could see Constable Country from the water, by renting or boarding a boat at one of several places along the River Stour.

 THE MUNNINGS ART MUSEUM